muhammadrezaulkarim/DesignPatternInJava/DesignPatternWorkSpace/DesignPatterns/src/com/pattern/example/visitor/readme.txt

 DEFINING A NEW OPERATION ON THE ORDER OBJECT COLLECTION:

-Defining a new operation on the order object collection requires the creation of a new visitor.
+Defining a new operation (e.g. getMinCAOrderAmount, getCAOrderTotal, getMinNonCAOrderAmount, getMax- OverseasOrderAmount) on the order object collection requires the creation of a new visitor.
 The new visitor needs to implement the VisitorInterface interface providing implementation for different visit(OrderType) methods to process different types of Order objects.